WMT-Chat-task/WMT-Chat-task.github.io/index.md

 ## Updates

+### July 7th, 2022

+``❗`` Baselines scores on devsets are now available in the section **Baseline Scores on DevSets** below and scripts to reproduce them can be found [here](https://github.com/WMT-Chat-task/data-and-baselines).

 ### June 30th, 2022

-``❗`` Please  register your participation by sending us an email to <a href="mailto:wmt.chat.task@gmail.com">our official email</a> in order to be able to receive immediate updates announcements and ask us questions.
+``❗`` Please also register to the chat-shared-task [google-group](https://groups.google.com/g/wmt-chat-task) in order to be able to receive immediate updates announcements and ask us questions!

 ``❗`` Baselines' scores on devsets will be available soon!